 Reporting from Greeley

-- Food and beverages not allowed in the galleries.
+- Food and beverages are not allowed in the galleries.

-- City ordinance does not permit smoking (tobacco or otherwise) in the museum or within 50 feet of any of the entrances.
+- City ordinance does not permit smoking, including electronic cigarettes and other vaping devices, in the museum or within 25 feet of any of the building entrances.

 - No pets allowed.
 Service animals are welcome.